thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 * Biology 101 (1 hour, 2 sessions/week)

-Each repetition must start at the same time of day.
+Each session must start at the same time of day.
 The day should be broken up in discrete 15 minute increments, and classes can only be scheduled on those increments.
-In other words, a class can only start on the :00, :15, :30, or :45 of the hour.
+In other words, a class can only start/end on the :00, :15, :30, or :45 of the hour.

 The operating week is Monday through Friday.
 The operating day is as follows with a break from 11:30AM to 1:00PM: